-Spruce up your salads by adding fresh bitter greens and tossing them with a homemade vinaigrette, Ripe Avocado Ranch or zesty Zukay dressing.
+Spruce up your salads by adding fresh bitter greens and tossing them with a homemade vinaigrette or Primal Kitchen dressings.
 Try a Tuscan Kale Salad, arugula salad with grapefruit and avocado, watercress salad with beets and feta, or an escarole salad with apple and pecans.

 6. Soups & Stews

 Sneak in bitter greens by chopping finely and stirring into soups and stews.
-They’ll add lots of color and complement other flavors well.
-Try sausage, sweet potato and spinach soup or beef, carrot and kale stew.
+They’ll add lots of colors and complement other flavors well.
+Try sausage, sweet potato, and spinach soup or beef, carrot and kale stew.

 Along with the simple wraps listed above, Baked Kale Chips make for a finger-friendly, grab-and-go snack.
 Baking kale with a pinch of sea salt will make this crunchy treat less bitter.

-For optimal health, it’s best to include a full spectrum of flavors, including sweet, salty, sour, bitter, unami, pungent, and astringent.
-Other great bitter foods to enjoy include: bitter melon, broccoli rabe, brussels sprouts, cabbage, coffee, cumin, dark chocolate, cacao/cocoa, eggplant, fenugreek, green bell peppers, licorice, rhubarb, tea, turmeric, walnuts, red wine, and zucchini.
+For optimal health, it’s best to include a full spectrum of flavors, including sweet, salty, sour, bitter, umami, pungent, and astringent.
+Other great bitter foods to enjoy include bitter melon, broccoli rabe, brussels sprouts, cabbage, coffee, cumin, dark chocolate, cacao/cocoa, eggplant, fenugreek, green bell peppers, licorice, rhubarb, tea, turmeric, walnuts, red wine, and zucchini.